-Edgerton Community Outreach (608-884-9593) - Contact them to access the Client Services Program, which is a service that provides a wide variety of services and financial assistance to low income families in the Edgerton School District of Rock County.
-The non-profit may provide support in the areas including rental assistance, utility help, emergency shelter, and medical and transportation assistance.
-In addition, an on site Food Pantry Program assists low income and working poor with nonperishable food and perishable food vouchers.
+Edgerton Community Outreach (608-884-9593) - Contact them to access the Client Services Program, which is a service that provides a wide variety of resources and financial assistance to low income families in the Edgerton School District of Rock County.
+The non-profit may provide support in the areas including rental assistance, utility help, emergency shelter, back to school supplies, and medical or transportation assistance.
+In addition, an on site Food Pantry Program assists low income and working poor with nonperishable groceries and free perishable food vouchers.
 More information on ECHO assistance programs in Rock County.

 Janesville Salvation Army (phone 608-757-8300) runs the Family Social Services Assistance Program, which was created to assist individuals and families in Rock County Wisconsin.
 The agency runs a Food Pantry, offers Rent Help, Daily Community Meal, Emergency Shelter, and can provide Clothing.
 Other services include Transportation, Housing and Rent Assistance, Case Management, Coats for Kids, and Aid for Utility Disconnections.
 Get more help with electric bills.

 Several basic needs are also met by the Janesville Salvation Army corps.
 The charity may provide children with free Christmas gifts from Angel Tree or Meals on Wheels to seniors.
 Volunteers and staff help the unemployed and working poor.
 Get more information on Salvation Army Rock County.